Julianne Moore: Writing

+Artistry and reception

-Moore has been described by the media as one of the most talented and accomplished actresses of her generation.
-As a woman in her sixties, she is unusual in being an older actress who continues to work regularly and in prominent roles.
+Moore has been called one of the most talented and accomplished actresses of her generation in the media.
+As a woman in her sixties, she is unusual for being an older actress who continues to work regularly and in prominent roles.
 She enjoys the variety of starring in both low-budget independent films and large-scale Hollywood productions.
-In 2004, an IGN journalist wrote of this "rare ability to bounce between commercially viable projects like Nine Months to art house masterpieces like Safe unscathed", adding, "She is respected in art houses and multiplexes alike."
-She is noted for playing in a range of material, and Ridley Scott, who directed Moore in Hannibal, has praised her versatility.
-In October 2013, Moore received a star on the Hollywood Walk of Fame.
-She has been included in People magazine's annual beauty lists on four occasions (1995, 2003, 2008, 2013).
-In 2015, Time magazine named Moore one of the 100 most influential people in the world on the annual Time 100 list.
-In 2020, The New York Times ranked her eleventh on its list of the greatest actors of the 21st century, and in a 2022 readers' poll by Empire magazine, she was voted one of the 50 greatest actors of all time.
+In 2004, an IGN journalist wrote of her "rare ability to bounce between commercially viable projects like Nine Months to art house masterpieces like Safe unscathed" and added, "She is respected in art houses and multiplexes alike."

+Moore is noted for acting in a range of material, and Ridley Scott, who directed her in Hannibal, praised her versatility.
+In October 2013, she received a star on the Hollywood Walk of Fame.
+She was named to People magazine's annual beauty lists on four occasions (1995, 2003, 2008, and 2013).
+In 2015, Time magazine included Moore as one of the 100 most influential people in the world on the annual Time 100 list.
+In 2020, The New York Times ranked her eleventh on its list of the greatest actors of the 21st century, and in a 2022 readers' poll by Empire, she was voted one of the 50 greatest actors of all time.

 Moore is particularly known for playing troubled women, and specializes in "ordinary women who suppress powerful emotions".
-Oliver Burkeman of The Guardian writes that her characters are typically "struggling to maintain a purchase on normality in the face of some secret anguish or creeping awareness of failure".
-Suzie Mackenzie, also of The Guardian, has identified a theme of "characters in a state of alienation ... women who have forgotten or lost themselves.
+Oliver Burkeman of The Guardian wrote that her characters are typically "struggling to maintain a purchase on normality in the face of some secret anguish or creeping awareness of failure".
+Suzie Mackenzie, also of The Guardian, has identified a theme of "characters in a state of alienation... women who have forgotten or lost themselves.
 People whose identity is a question."
-Her performances often include small hints at emotional turmoil, until there comes a point when the character breaks.
-The journalist Kira Cochrane has identified this as a "trademark moment" in many of her best films, while it has led Burkeman to call her the "queen of the big-screen breakdown".
-"When she does finally crack", writes journalist Simon Hattenstone, "it's a sight to behold: nobody sobs from the soul quite like Moore."
+Moore's performances often include small hints at emotional turmoil, until there comes a point when the character breaks.
+Kira Cochrane, a British journalist, said it is a "trademark moment" in many of her best films, while it led Burkeman to call her the "queen of the big-screen breakdown".
+"When she does finally crack", says Simon Hattenstone, a British writer, "it's a sight to behold: nobody sobs from the soul quite like Moore."
 Ben Brantley of The New York Times has praised Moore's ability to subtly reveal the inner-turmoil of her characters, writing that she is "peerless" in her "portraits of troubled womanhood".
 When it comes to more authoritative roles, Brantley believes she is "a bit of a bore".
 "Emotional nakedness is Ms. Moore's specialty", he says, "and it's here that you sense the magic she is capable of."